KeerthanaG23/Particle-Swarm-Optimisation-HPC/README.md

+## Particle Swarm Optimisation Algorithm - Evolutionary Algorithm
-Parallelize the Particle Swarm Optimization Algorithm with OpenMP and MPI in C
+- Parallelize the Particle Swarm Optimization Algorithm with OpenMP and MPI in C